squidcloudio/squid-react/README.md

 The hook returns an object that includes the following properties:

 - `loading`: Whether data has been returned by _all_ document queries.
-- `docs`: The array of document references.
-- `data`: An array of document data (same as calling `docs.map(d => d.data)`).
-An element in the array be undefined if no data has been received or if the document has been deleted.
+- `data`: An array of document data.
+An element in the array can be undefined if no data has been received or if the document has been deleted.
 - `error`: The error object, if an error occurs while querying for _any_ of the documents.

 ```tsx